Intel Logo

 Intel Emblem

-The evolution of Intel’s identity is associated with its modernization, where the basic emphasis is on a clear inscription, even on miniature products.
-The design style is moving from the old options, which are the inspiration for the new ones.
+The evolution of Intel’s identity is associated with its modernization, with a primary focus on clear branding, even on miniature products.
+The design style is evolving from the old options, which serve as inspiration for the new ones.

 Intel Symbol

-At various times, the text in the logos was made with the Intel One, Neo Sans Intel, Intel Clear fonts.
-This is a sleek tailor-made typeface with wide sans serif letters.
+At various times, the text in the logos was made with the Intel One, Neo Sans Intel, and Intel Clear fonts.
+This is a sleek, tailor-made typeface with wide, sans-serif letters.
 The corporate color of the emblems is blue.
 Recently, black has been added to it.